-She joined IJ’s headquarters office in 2019 as a Constitutional Law Fellow after graduating from the Antonin Scalia Law School at George Mason University.
+She earned her J.D. from the Antonin Scalia Law School at George Mason University.
 During law school, she worked as a Dave Kennedy Fellow at IJ, as a law clerk for the U.S. Senate Committee on Homeland Security and Government Affairs, and as an Alexander Hamilton Fellow with the C. Boyden Gray Center for the Study of the Administrative State.
-She also taught legal writing to law students.
 Caroline Grace studied history at Hillsdale College, and she is originally from Nashville, Tennessee.

 Caroline Grace is licensed in the District of Columbia.